NZMSS Student Support

 NZMSS First Overseas Conference Travel Fund

 This travel fund is targeted at allowing outstanding young scientists to present their research to an international audience at an overseas conference.
 Applications close 1 February and 15 August.
-More details here.
+More details are on the application form that you can dowload here.

 NZMSS Conference Prizes